How to create an object diagram in UML

 Object diagrams are designed to give a bird’s-eye view of a software system.
 To improve the readability of your diagram, add color to easily differentiate between objects.

 Think about the overarching category of each object (rectangle) in your diagram.
 For example, in a banking object diagram, we’re specifying accounts.
 We’ll use “Account 1: Savings” as the class title for this object.

 Attributes do not need to be obscure.
 In this object, we’ve added the major identifiers of this particular savings account (balance, identity, interest rate, and minimum balance) as a list of class attributes after the title.
-Simply press Enter to start a new line.
-It’s easy to see how the particular attributes would change both for a different object (like a checking account, which would have a different interest rate) or the same object in a different scenario (savings account A will have a different ID with the bank than savings account B).
+In Lucidchart, simply press Enter to start a new line.
+It’s easy to see how the particular attributes would change for a different object (like a checking account, which would have a different interest rate) or the same object in a different scenario (savings account A will have a different ID with the bank than savings account B).

 Format object diagram